elucian/bee/syntax/overview.md

 * A routine can have attributes;
 * A routine can have side-effects;
-* A routine can modify component variables;
+* A routine can modify shared variables;
 * A routine can call any other routine;

 **attributes:**